utherp0/workshop4/setup/playbooks/readme.txt

 Once you have provisioned your RHPDS Openshift cluster,

-you can now update the "all" file with your values.
-This file is found at {Clone_Location}/workshop4/playbooks/group_vars
+you can now update the "cluster" file with your values.
+This file is found at {Clone_Location}/workshop4/setup/playbooks/group_vars/all

 It needs the Openshift *API* URL and a login token